Schinzel/web-blocks/doc/thoughts.md

   - Success handling
   - browser console logging
 - Create a new public repo
+- Create a project that uses this framework and see if one can make it work.
+  - Preferably on Heroku
 - Create a human-readable html page-that contains documentation of all the endpoints

 # Maybe to do